For My Woman: Release and reception

 For the Easybeats debut single, Albert had initially planned to release their version of "I (Who Have Nothing)" as the A-side, figuring that a cover version would establish the then unknown band better than an original composition would.
-However, rumours started spreading that pop singer Normie Rowe planned to record the single as a follow up to his top-ten hit "It Ain't Necessarily So" on the Sunshine Records label.
-Fearing that Rowe's version would outperform the Easybeats rendition as he was an established artist, Albert instead opted to issue "For My Woman" as the group's first single.
+However, rumours started spreading that pop singer Normie Rowe planned to record the single as a follow-up to his top-10 hit "It Ain't Necessarily So" on the Sunshine Records label.
+Fearing that Rowe's version would outperform the Easybeats rendition as he was an established artist, Albert instead opted to issue "For My Woman" as their first single.
 On 18 March 1965, it was issued through Australian Parlophone backed by "Say That You're Mine", which had been recorded during the same session.
 Jeff Apter states that the release was genial "chart wise" for the band to release an "original rhythm and blues composition", given that bands such as the Animals were popular.
-Allegedly, the band themselves had to promote the single by delivering copies of it to radio stations across Sydney, since Parlophone was reluctant to market it.
+Allegedly, the band themselves had to promote the single by delivering copies to radio stations across Sydney, since Parlophone was reluctant to market it.

 At the time of the single's release, Australia did not have a unified national record chart and instead, every major Australian city had their own chart, which meant that airplay of the single was never concentrated across the whole country at the same time.
 Having found some degree of fame in Sydney, it managed to enter the city's chart on 16 April 1965, peaking at number 46 during a tenure of only four weeks.
-However, after their follow-up single "She's So Fine" (1965) had become a top-ten hit in most cities, radio stations began playing "For My Woman" since fans requested the Easybeats' material; this meant that it once again began picking up airplay.
-It fared particularly well on the Melbourne charts, reaching number five during a 16 week tenure.
+However, after the follow-up single "She's So Fine" (1965) had become a top-10 hit in most cities, radio stations began playing "For My Woman" since fans requested the Easybeats' material; this meant that it once again began picking up airplay.
+The song fared particularly well on the Melbourne charts, reaching number five during a 16 week tenure.
 Music historian David Kent has retrospectively estimated a national Australian chart position of number 33.

-"For My Woman", along with the B-side "Say That You're Mine" were excluded from the Easybeats' debut album Easy (1965), despite the fact that it only featured one of the group's singles "She's So Fine".
-Apter suggests that the album would've sold better if "For My Woman" had been included on it, since it had been a hit in Melbourne.
+"For My Woman", along with the B-side "Say That You're Mine", was excluded from the Easybeats' debut album Easy (1965), despite the fact that it only featured one of their singles "She's So Fine".
+Apter suggests that the album would have sold better if "For My Woman" had been included on it, since it had been a hit in Melbourne.
 The song's first album appearance came on the Easybeat's first compilation album The Best of The Easybeats + Pretty Girl which reached number three in Australia during the summer of 1967.
 On the album, it is sequenced as the opening track.
-Both sides of the single were featured on the Easybeats' career retrospective Absolute Anthology 1965 to 1969, sequenced as the first and second track on that album.
+Both sides of the single were featured on the Easybeats' career retrospective Absolute Anthology 1965 to 1969, sequenced as the first and second track on the album.
 Finally, both sides were also featured on the 1992 CD re-issue of Easy.